zgy520/appInterface/README.md

 # appInterface
-the interface of xbmu's online register system
+the interface of school online register system